ChawlaBhavuk/DeliveryApp/README.md

 - Used iOS Mapkit framework to show map.

 ## Data Caching
 - Realm is used for data caching.
-Items fetched from server are displayed to UI and parallely saved in to Realm
+Items fetched from server are displayed to UI and  then save it into Realm Database.
 - If data is available in Realm then it fetchs data from Realm and displayed on UI.

 ## Pull to Refresh